 - Shows you how to use the Weka machine learning workbench.

-The book has been translated into German (first edition) and Chinese (second edition).Errata
+The book has been translated into German (first edition), Chinese (second edition) and Korean (third edition).Errata

 Click here to get to a list of errata.Teaching material